Local resolver

 Note

-Should you need sizing estimation for large ISP or Enterprise network contact Whalebone.
+For hardware sizing estimation of large ISP or Enterprise networks feel free to contact Whalebone.
 Whalebone local resolver will need approx. twice the RAM and CPU than usual resolver (BIND, Unbound).

 Installation of a new local resolver